-This piece talks about the discussion around racism in education and argues the need to recognize the early years as a critical site in the production, and disruption, of racism in later life.
+This reposted piece from 2018 talks about the discussion around racism in education and argues the need to recognize the early years as a critical site in the production, and disruption, of racism in later life.

 This piece is also available in Early Years Educator, December 2018 issue.
 You can buy the full issue here.

 I open this article stating my ‘racial ambivalence’ positioning.
 I see race as a socially constructed myth based on implausible pseudo-scientific meanderings and superstition.
 However, in 2018 we are not in a post-race society, we are not free from racisms, despite many arguing as such.
 The problematic nature of the post-race argument is clear when we consider the inconsistencies between racial rhetoric and racial experience where, for many racialised minorities, ongoing racial injustice means that conditions have remained unaltered or have worsened under the current political system.
 A racial ambivalence positioning complicates race as both real (as a social tool) and unreal (as a scientific category).